timwu64/Deep-Reinforcement-Learning--Robotic-Continuous-Control/README.md

 - `Report.pdf` describe the learning algorithm and the details of the implementation, along with ideas for future work.

 ### The Trained Agent
-- `checkpoints` folder contains the weights of the all the Deep Deterministic Policy Gradients (DDPG) implementation (see `Report.pdf` for details)
+- `checkpoint_actor.pth` contains the weights for actor network, and `checkpoint_critic.pth` contains the weights for critic network for the Deep Deterministic Policy Gradients (DDPG) implementation (see `Report.pdf` for details)

 ### Installation
 - `python` folder contains the installation dependencies